San Jose Civic: Notable events

 Many of the most popular entertainers and public figures have appeared at the venue creating memorable historic events since its opening in 1936.
 Barbra Streisand appeared there during her first concert tour in 1963.
 Bob Dylan and the Hawks played a famous show there on December 12, 1965, and Allen Ginsberg made a tape of it now held by the Stanford University Libraries.
 Earlier that year the Rolling Stones played a concert there that was attended by Ken Kesey and his Merry Pranksters who electrified a party afterward reportedly attended by Stones members.
 Richard Nixon made national headlines during an anti-war demonstration at the San Jose Civic.

 It has presented major sporting events including boxing matches with champions such as Jack Dempsey and Joe Louis.
 The Civic hosted the final day of the GENESIS 3 Super Smash Bros. tournament in January 2016.
 It was the venue for the trampoline events of the inaugural World Games I in 1981.

+The venue has hosted professional wrestling events dating back to 1938, when promoter Hal Moore put on his first event.
+The Civic Auditorium continued to host weekly events after World War II and into the 1950s.
+Starting in 2019, the venue has hosted multiple events for the Japanese based New Japan Pro-Wrestling.
+New Japan put on its first show in San Jose on November 9th, 2019, as one half of NJPW Showdown.
+The promotion returned to the Civic on November 13, 2021, for the inaugural Battle in the Valley event.
+Battle in the Valley would become an annual pay-per-view show at the venue starting with the 2023 event, with additional shows in 2024 and 2025.
+The venue would host United States based All Elite Wrestling for the first time on March 11, 2026, featuring a live television broadcast of AEW Dynamite and a taping of AEW Collision.